nazmulidris/ts-scratch/nodejs-beginner-course/README.md

 c.pipe(d)
 ```

-The sample code has a lot to digest.
-There are some big concepts with streams and files.
-The async
+There is a lot to digest in the sample code above.
+There are some big concepts with streams and
-nature of Node.js really shows itself here.
-Here are some interesting things to note.
+files.
+The async nature of Node.js really shows itself here.
+Here are some interesting things to
+note.

+1. File reads are asynchronous by nature.
+So when the `pipe()` function is called on a stream that
+   happens asynchronously so there's no waiting for it to finish and it returns an `EventEmitter`.
+   That's how these calls can be chained together.
-1. Without backpressure, the memory load is really high when writing a file "inefficiently".
+2. Without backpressure, the memory load is really high when writing a file "inefficiently".
 This
    also has the result of making the gc work even harder, and the CPU even harder dealing w/ memory
    management.
 Piping and backpressure resolve this issue and the results are stark!
-2. File writes using a stream are async, but they also buffer in the OS file system.
+3. File writes using a stream are async, but they also buffer in the OS file system.
 Linux will
    buffer the file and delay write it, even though Node.js will report that the file write is
    complete.
 This means that running `fs.stat()` immediately after the file write will result in
    incorrect file size being reported, since the size on disk is still growing.
-3. There are [multiple ways](https://stackoverflow.com/a/21583831/2085356) of creating your own
+4. There are [multiple ways](https://stackoverflow.com/a/21583831/2085356) of creating your own
-   `Writeable` and `Readable` streams.
+   `Writable` and `Readable` streams.
 You can use the simplified constructor API or use classes
    instead.
-4. The `console` global object is just a `Writeable` stream!
+5. The `console` global object is just a `Writable` stream!
 This makes it possible to overwrite the
    output that has already been written w/out generating a new line!
 This is handy for showing long
    running progress.
 Take a look at [color-console-utils.kt](src/core-utils/color-console-utils.ts)
    `consoleLogInPlace` method.
-5. Piping is an incredibly powerful feature for working with streams in a high performance and
+6. Piping is an incredibly powerful feature for working with streams in a high performance and
    memory efficient way.
 Read the docs and tutorials above for details.
-6. File reads are asynchronous by nature.
-So when the `pipe()` function is called on a stream that
-   happens asynchronously so there's no waiting for it to finish. `pipe()` returns an
-   `EventEmitter`.

-### pipeline, transform stream, and errors
+#### pipeline, transform stream, and errors

-`pipe` does not report errors. `pipeline` is what you must use when it comes to detecting error
+`pipe()` does not report errors. `pipeline()` is what you must use when it comes to detecting error
 conditions.
 Here's an example using a transform stream (which performs `gzip` compression).

 Here's a snippet that uses a `gzip` transform stream in between a read and write stream, with the